 - Melatonin — headache, short-term feelings of depression, daytime sleepiness, dizziness, stomach cramps, irritability

-- Valerian — Severe tiredness can result if combined with supplements that have sleep-inducing properties.
+- Valerian — Severe tiredness can result if combined with dietary supplements that have sleep-inducing properties.

 - Melatonin — Use caution when combining melatonin with supplements that slow blood clotting and those with sedative properties.